 With your USP, you can translate values into a memorable slogan or tagline for your small business (think “Every little helps” or “Just do it”).
 Accordingly, you’ll make it really easy to find the right tone of voice and design for your marketing material.
 And there are just 5 steps to get you there!

 Check out these great examples of USPs.

 Work your way through steps one to five.
 Before you know it, your USP will be obvious!
 After that, you will be ready to create the best possible marketing strategy.

 WANT TO READ MORE?

-If you are interested in reading more about this topic, have a look at these:
+Interested in reading more about this topic?
+Have a look at these:

 What’s a USP, Why Do I Need One & How Do I Get One?

 8 Great Examples of USPs for Your Small Business

 Why It’s Good to Have a Marketing Strategy for Your Small Business